Suhair Vadakkepeedika

-Suhair Vadakkepeedika (born 27 July 1992), commonly known as VP Suhair, is an Indian professional footballer who plays as a forward for Indian Super League club East Bengal and the India national team.
+Suhair Vadakkepeedika (born 27 July 1992), commonly known as VP Suhair, is an Indian professional footballer who plays as a forward for Indian Super League club Jamshedpur.

 Early life

 Suhair was born on 27 July 1992 in Edathanattukara, Palakkad, Kerala.
 He is a product of United SC.
 He started his career playing for Calicut University and local clubs in Kerala.
 He also represented the Kerala football team in the National Games and the Santosh Trophy.
 Later he joined Kolkata outfit United SC and played in the Calcutta Football League.

 Club career

 I-League clubs

 East Bengal signed him in December 2016.
 He scored a hat-trick in his first match against Rainbow AC.
 He suffered an ankle injury on the eve of East Bengal's season opener against Shillong.
 He ended the season without playing a single match and finally the club released him.
 Later, he joined Gokulam Kerala in March 2018.

 On 3 June 2019, Suhair joined Mohun Bagan.